scarf-sh/docs/docs/package-analytics.md

 #### Configuration

 Users of your package will be opted in by default and can opt out by setting the `SCARF_ANALYTICS=false` environment variable.
-If you'd Scarf analytics to instead be opt-in, you can set this by adding an entry to your `package.json`
+If you'd prefer to set Scarf analytics to be opt-in instead, you can set this by adding an entry to your `package.json`

 ```json5